-In addition to our online fair trade store, our products are also available in retail stores across the country.
-If you are interested in selling our fair trade wholesale products, click here.
+In addition to shopping online, our products are also available in retail stores across US and abroad.
+If you are interested in selling our fair trade wholesale products, please visit our wholesale site.

 What percentage of my purchase goes to the artisan?

 As a mission based organization, all of our work is directed toward strengthening the capacity of our community-based partners and helping them expand income opportunities to more and more women artisans.
 Beyond fair wages and the cost of materials, additional factors that are built into the price of our products include: international shipping and customs, warehousing, photography, design and product development, and website enhancements and other promotional efforts to better showcase our artisan partners’ work.
 For a breakdown of where sales revenue goes, visit our Impact page.

 In strict adherence to fair trade principles, we pay our artisan partners 50 percent of the product cost when we place an order so that they can purchase the materials they need for production and pay artisan wages on a timely basis.
 The balance is paid when we receive delivery of the order.
 GGP assumes the cost of all inventory that doesn't sell; all artisans are paid for their work regardless of whether a product sells.

 How can I learn about the impact of my purchase?